jshea/AngularCRUDmd/doc/quickstartGuides/Elasticsearch.md

 A shard can be either a primary shard or a replica shard.
 Each document in the index belongs to a single primary shard, so the number of primary shards determines the maximum amount of data that your index can hold.

-### Type
+### Type - Deprecated (or maybe a better term is de-emphasized)!
-Every type has its own mapping or schema definition, which defines the data structure for documents of that type, much like the columns in a database table.
-Documents of all types can be stored in the same index, but the mapping for the type tells Elasticsearch how the data in each document should be indexed.
+*Every type has its own mapping or schema definition, which defines the data structure for documents of that type, much like the columns in a database table.
+Documents of all types can be stored in the same index, but the mapping for the type tells Elasticsearch how the data in each document should be indexed.*

-Documents don't have to have the same structure but one shouldn't mix documents of independent structures into the same type because it complicates the mapping that contains all document fields.
+*Documents don't have to have the same structure but one shouldn't mix documents of independent structures into the same type because it complicates the mapping that contains all document fields.*

 A type name can be lowercase or uppercase, but shouldn’t begin with an underscore or contain commas.